siraat-ai-academy/freelance-content-writing-suite-by-jamalu/07-educational-learning-material/36-course-lesson-scripts.md

 This task involves writing clear, **modular** lesson scripts tailored for **online learning**.
 Each script supports the educator’s voice, ensures learner comprehension, and reflects the pacing that **e-learning platforms**, **coaches**, and **course creators** need.
 With structured flow and audience empathy, these scripts make every slide, module, and voiceover count.

 > _“This is where structure becomes support, and words become a bridge between knowledge and growth.”_
-And this is where Jamalu meets your course with heart, flow, and learning-first clarity.
+And this is where Eks2 meets your course with heart, flow, and learning-first clarity.

 ---